-I began to watch a John Sayles movie called Lone Star several years ago, and almost turned it off in the beginning because it kept switching to new characters with new problems.
+I began to watch a John Sayles movie called Lone Star several years ago and almost turned it off because it kept switching to new characters with new problems.
 I can’t remember now how many–six? eight?–but I was completely confused.
-Fortunately, the writing was great and the actors were exceptional so I stuck around.
+Fortunately, the writing was great and the actors were exceptional, so I stuck around.
 And as I watched, those multiple stories slowly converged, and as they converged, they added layers to each other.
 What had seemed like fairly straight forward character stories became complex, what happened in one story shifted the other, plot points took on different meanings, and I couldn’t look away.
 As I remember, I didn’t understand the impact of everything until the very last lines of the very last scene.
 It was a perfect inverted pyramid plot, everything resting on the final words.

 This episode reminded me of that the first time I saw it.

 In the beginning, it seems as though the writers are just throwing everything at the screen, something they can get away with because we already know most of these people and at this point would watch them wash cars.
 We’re also used to watching subplots unfold as the main number plot plays out, so PoI has more time to string the multiple plots out.
-But by half way through the episode, they’ve begun to merge and at the climax they all (but one) come together, creating a scene sequence that’s infinitely more interesting because of the plots that have been developed separately before it.
+But by halfway through the episode, they’ve begun to merge and at the climax they all (but one) come together, creating a scene sequence that’s infinitely more interesting because of the plots that have been developed separately before it.

 1 A. Root tazes Shaw; the Shoot Plot begins